Assessing survival models by interval testing with Poisson-binomial distributions: Introduction

-The paper is structured as follows: methods, application, and discussion.
-The methods section describes: a new calibration approach with intervals based on censoring, an extension to this where intervals can be specified, and finally methods for generating an overall p-value.
-The application section considers two examples.
+The paper is structured as follows: methods, application, simulation, and discussion.
+The methods section describes: the proposed approach with intervals based entirely on censoring, an extension to this with specified intervals, and methods for generating an overall p-value.
+The application section includes two worked examples.
 The first example evaluates a simple exponential model, providing an introduction to the developed methods.
-The second example is more practical and considers survival data which is challenging to model.
-In this example, seven parametric survival models are fitted.
-Subsequently, the full range of developed methods evaluate which curves are most appropriate.
-Finally, before the discussion is given, the results of a simulation experiment are summarized.
+The second example is more practical for health technology assessment, with seven parametric models being compared using the developed methods.
+A simulation elucidates the validity of the proposed approach, with empirical Type I error rates being presented for various simulated scenarios.
+Finally, a discussion is given.